Contract for Differences (CFDs) are a hot topic in the marketplace, but they are often misunderstood.

 If you made the same bet as above but the share value dropped instead of rising by 10% you'd suddenly lose $5,000.

 If the same happened but the value dropped by 20% you'd have lost $10,000.
 A CFD works in much the same way as a bet.
 For every person betting the value of the share will decrease or increase there are others betting on the opposite.

 This is only one risk of investing in CFDs.
 In reality there are many other risks stemming from how they operate in the market and also how the CFD provider themselves are governed.

-Related: More information about the risks involved with CFDs view our guide here.
+Related: The risks involved with CFDs